CunminZhao/Zhao_Cunmin_CV/README.md

 * WeChat：SZ656739769
 * 邮 箱：19251211@life.hkbu.edu.hk
 * B.Sc. in biotechnology with a focus on Genetics and Developmental Biology
-* Minor in computer science with a focus on Deep Learning
+* Minor in computer science with a focus on CV&EE
 * Now：Research Asistant

 ## Work and Education Experience